Did you know that lower property taxes is a lot easier than you think?

-Step One: Protest your property taxes EVERY YEAR.
+Step One: Appeal your property taxes EVERY YEAR.
 This is important because the process can be arbitrary.
 If you fight to lower your taxes every year you have a greater chance of significantly reducing your taxes.

 Step Three: Check the appraisal district’s description of your property, and make sure it’s accurate, or at least that it doesn’t overstate the size or quality of your property.
 If it understates it, leave it alone.

 Step Four: Be aware that if you file a building permit it is most likely going to affect your property tax valuation.
 If a permit is filed as part of doing construction, it will probably affect your property taxes.

 Bonus tip: Provide pictures, bids, and a property survey annually, to the extent practical.
 These are a great help in helping you, or us if you are a property tax client, to reduce your property taxes.
 Information provided even one or two, or 10 years ago, just really isn’t considered.
 It probably should be, but the reality is that’s how it works.
 If there’s deferred maintenance, pictures, and bids, and the property survey, annually can play an important role in reducing your property taxes.

 You can easily save yourself hundreds or thousands by taking an hour of your day to appeal your property value.
 Be sure to file by the new May 15th deadline in order to do so.
 You can easily see if your property is being fairly assessed at the Fairness Checker, it’s free and easy to use.